TheresaLui/SelfHelpContent_v2/articles/microsoft.iothub/iothub-problemrelatedtotheazureportal.md

 ## **Recommended steps**

-1. If you see a cloud image with a single blue raindrop,  happens when partially cached version of page is being rendered in the browser.<!-- requires clarification -->  To resolve this issue, try clearing browser cache and cookies, then refresh the page.
+1. If you see a cloud image with a single blue raindrop, this happens when partially cached version of page is being rendered in the browser.
+To resolve this issue, try clearing browser cache and cookies, then refresh the page.

 1. If that didn't resolve the issue, try restarting the browser.